ManoLo2ManoLo/Weather-Application/README.md

 In this image, you can see what the search history list would look like if it had a few cities in the local storage.
 ![WeatherHistoryList](https://user-images.githubusercontent.com/88364269/135751793-5eeeec34-ba40-4cc4-bfe6-f35c666623a2.png)

 In this image, you can see a semi-hidden clear search history button (before and after hover).
-This would clear what was stored inside the local storage.
+This would clear what was stored inside the local storage. <br />
 ![WeatherClear](https://user-images.githubusercontent.com/88364269/135752159-e03d7675-6a7f-4750-be85-6d949c1b7169.png)
 ![WeatherClearHover](https://user-images.githubusercontent.com/88364269/135752163-2b881a58-27fa-4d38-8d94-786b7a293b4c.png)